- In the Garden

 Common name: American white water lily

 Nymphaea odorata is native to North America.
 It has fragrant white (or sometimes pink) flowers, and its leaves have a waxy coating that repels water.
 Its flowers open during the day but close up at night.
 It grows in slow-moving fresh water.
 It is both edible and medicinal.
-It is quite invasive in our water system and is usually removed annually.
-It is considered an invasive species in parts of BC.
+Pond photo shows the yellow Nymphoides peltata in the background.

 Other Nymphaea in our lakes are various cultivars planted over the years, but they are difficult to identify.